tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 - A single composite signature reduces protocol message size compared to transmitting multiple separate signatures.
 - No need to manage or validate multiple parallel certificate chains.
 - Provides an integrated hybrid assurance model within a single certificate.
+- No additional round-trip times (RTTs) are introduced.
+- No changes to the base protocol are required to support the composite signature approach.

 Disadvantages:

-- Requires endpoints and relying parties to support composite public keys and composite signature verification, which may not yet be widely deployed.
+- Requires endpoints, relying parties and CAs to support composite public keys and composite signature verification, which may not yet be widely deployed.
 - Introduces new certificate formats and verification logic that will need updates to PKI.